 <message-reception-ind> is an optional element used to indicate that a reception report is required to be sent.

+<local-service-info-content> is an optional element: V2X server USD information, V2X application server address information and V2X USD information.

 <TMGI> is a mandatory element encoded as specified in 3GPP TS 24.008 [6] excluding the Temporary mobile group identity IEI and the length of Temporary mobile group identity IE contents.

 <mbms-service-areas> is a mandatory element which contains one or more <mbms-service-area-id> elements.
 Each <mbms-service-area-id> contains a MBMS SAI, encoded as specified in 3GPP TS 23.003 [2].